Tonna16/ClarityRead/README.md

 - Select text on any webpage and press **Summarize Page** to summarize either the selection or the full page.
 - Use the export/import buttons to back up or restore saved content and preferences.
 - Additional features are shown in the demo.
+- I created a webpage for this app, which includes the privacy policy, terms of service, demo video, and more.
+The link to view it is here:https://tonna16.github.io/clarityread-site/

 ## Support
 If you have problems, use the repository issues page or email `ttonnaagburu@gmail.com`.